 Chinese writer born in Gaomi, Shandong, famous for his social realist writing, incorporates history, politics & fantasy.
 His most relevant books are Red Sorghum, Life and Death Are Wearing Me Out, and The Republic of Wine, which explore the rural Chinese life and the contradictions of modernity.
 Mo Yan's social and visionary imagination has had a deep influence throughout history.

-📌 Mo Yan was the First Chinese Writer to Win the Nobel Prize for Literature in 2012.
+📌 Mo Yan was the first mainland Chinese resident to win the Nobel Prize for Literature, in 2012.
+(Note: Gao Xingjian, a Chinese-born French citizen, had previously won the prize in 2000 — see below.)

 Liu Cixin is a Chinese engineer and contemporary science fiction writer.
 His trilogy began with the famous The Three-Body Problem, The Dark Forest & Death's End books, becoming a worldwide phenomenon and translated into 30+ languages.
 His books combine science with philosophy, and explore the destiny of humanity in the universe.
 Netflix adapted the book The Three-Body Problem, leading to online nationalist discontent.